Community Gardening and Agroforestry Facilitator

 • Subsistence farming

 Required Language Skills

 There are a few internet cafes in some of the larger towns, but access is slow, patchy and depends on unreliable electricity.
 There is internet access at the Peace Corps office near the capital, and in the transit houses on either side of the country.
-Communication between staff and Volunteers, as well as among Volunteers, is mainly by phone and text (you will receive a cell phone on arrival and will be able to call or text other Volunteers or staff without charge).
+Communication between staff and Volunteers, as well as among Volunteers, is mainly by phone and text.
+Volunteers will receive a cell phone on arrival and will be able to call or text other Volunteers or staff without charge.